funky-monkey/ios8-icon-gen/README.md

 ## Usage

 - Make sure you have ImageMagick installed on your computer.
-On OS X:
+On OS X with [Homebrew](http://brew.sh):

 ```shell
 brew install imagemagick